 Note: prices vary by provider, plan, and time of purchase.
 Always compare before deciding.

 As you can see, the price difference is real in destinations like Thailand or Mexico.
-But for Europe or the USA, the eSIM competes directly on price while saving you all the friction of the process.
+But for Europe or the USA, eSIM competes directly on price while saving you all the friction of the process.

 When is a local SIM worth it?